BACK TO SCHOOL GRANT APPLICATION

 - If you have any issues with submitting the IT Technology Request Form from your SPS account, please contact the SPS IT Help Desk by phone at: 417-523-HELP or phone extension: 33333

-*We have added a few new categories!
-We consider the classroom anywhere learning occurs, whether that be on a field trip, in the classroom, on the ball field, or in counseling center, library or nurses office.
+We consider the classroom anywhere learning occurs, whether that be on a field trip, in the classroom, on the ball field, in counseling center, library or nurses office.

-- Classroom Projects (Literacy): Any project that supports literacy needs.
+- Literacy: Any project that supports literacy needs.

-- Classroom Projects (STEAM): Any project that supports science, engineering, technology, arts and math needs.
+- STEAM: Any project that supports science, engineering, technology, arts and math needs.

-- Classroom Projects (Diversity, Equity & Inclusion): Any project that promotes and supports equity, diversity and inclusion.
+- Diversity, Equity & Inclusion: Any project that promotes and supports equity, diversity and inclusion.

 - Mental Health: Any project aimed at providing support to students for mental health education, programing and awareness.